-The Black Forest Gugelhupf is a German cake that is containing sour cherries and Kirschschnaps, the famous brandy from the Black Forest.
-If you don’t want to use the brandy you might want to add some rum flavor which contains no alcohol.
-The cake should be made in a Gugelhupf form (Bundt form) but if you don’t have one you can use a round baking form that has a hole (10 inches) in the middle, see below.
+The Black Forest Gugelhupf is a German bundt cake that is containing sour cherries which are sprinkled with “Kirsch Brandy” (Kirschwasser, the famous brandy from the Black Forest).
+If you don’t want to use brandy you might want to add some natural rum flavor which contains no alcohol.
+The cake should be made in a Gugelhupf form (bundt form) but if you don’t have one you can use a round baking form that has a tubular base; 9 or 10 inches diameter, see below.
 Trader Joes or Aldi carries sour cherries.
 Happy Baking.

 1 jar (24oz) sour cherries

-60 ml Kirschschnaps (Cherry Brandy), alternatively rum flavor
+60 ml Kirschschnaps (Cherry Brandy), alternatively rum or brandy flavor

 100 g semi-sweet chocolate